AashrayGithub/Natural-Language-SQL-Generator/README.md

 ## Overview

-This project leverages the Google Gemini Pro LLM model to convert natural language queries into SQL queries.
-It enables users to interactively retrieve data from a SQLite database through a web application built with Streamlit.
+This project utilizes the Google Gemini Pro LLM model to transform natural language queries into SQL queries, enabling users to retrieve data from a SQLite database interactively through a Streamlit web application.

 ## Technology Stack